 - Illicit drug use, criminal background checks, and immunization status may prevent future employment as a pharmacy technician, externship sites, employers, and State Boards of Pharmacy have regulations about drug use, criminal backgrounds, and immunization status.

 - Please note a disclosure will need to be signed by, the parent/guardian and student giving their permission for the student to undergo a drug screening and background check in order to determine if the student qualifies to participate in the clinical externship portion of the program.
-The drug screen will be administered at the school and will be unannounced.

 Under the direct supervision of the pharmacist, Pharmacy Technicians work in a variety of locations, mostly in hospital and retail/community pharmacies, but sometimes in long-term care facilities, third-party insurance companies, clinical pharmacy settings or in teaching or government establishments.

-The job description example below shows vital tasks, duties, and responsibilities a pharmacy technician would be expected to perform these duties include but are not limited to:
+The job description example below shows vital tasks, duties, and responsibilities a pharmacy technician would be expected to perform.
+These duties include but are not limited to:

 - Maintain pharmacy inventory